The Sidewalk Labs Initiative: Building the Smart City from the Ground Up

 - Withstand Wintry Weather – satellite instruments are able to detect the amount and movement of moisture in the air and accurately predict snowfall.

-- Driver Safer – traffic lights will be able to adjust to real-time traffic conditions.
+- Drive Safer – traffic lights will be able to adjust to real-time traffic conditions.
 Road sensors will make changes to the speed limit based on weather and accidents.

 - Save Energy – automatic lighting based on human presence.
 High-energy consumption appliances will adjust based on dynamic price signals to lower the electricity bill.
 These gadgets will also sense when no one is at home and will automatically turn appliances off to reduce cost.